A terminally ill rescue dog became a police K-9 for a day

 (CNN)Police in Pasco, Washington, turned a rescue pup with an inoperable tumor into a dashing police K9.

-The dog, Eddie, was abandoned and spent almost a month wandering in Benton City, Washington, before he was rescued, CNN affiliate KEPR reported.
+The dog, Eddie, was abandoned and spent almost a month wandering in Benton City before he was rescued, CNN affiliate KEPR reported.

-Diagnosed with an inoperable tumor causing him to be blind in one eye, Eddie only has six to 12 months to live.
-Thanks to a foster home and Pasco Police, Eddie's last months will certainly be memorable.
+Diagnosed with an inoperable tumor causing him to go blind in one eye, Eddie only has six to 12 months to live.
+Thanks to a foster home and police, Eddie's last months will certainly be memorable.

-His owner, Kristi Kesler, worked with Mikey's Chance Canine Rescue to come up with bucket list for the dog she lovingly calls "Eddie Spaghetti."
+His owner, Kristi Kesler, worked with Mikey's Chance canine rescue to come up with bucket list for the dog she lovingly calls "Eddie Spaghetti."

 "I thought maybe he might get his picture taken with an officer in a car, I thought maybe if he were lucky, he might go for a car ride, but I never dreamed it would be this big for him," Kesler told KEPR.